 Lodge, Martha Stewart, and other brands make enameled cast iron for less cost, but these have a tendency to chip, they may be lighter weight, and I am not convinced that they are as forgiving.

-If you've never had a pot like this, however, they can serve as a good entry point.
+If you've never had a pot like this, however, these can serve as a good entry point.

 Make sure when you are shopping to look for sales, and look for deals.
 Le Creuset and Staub offer many sizes and color, and there are always great deals to be found on discontinued or overstocked items.
 I have always bought mine on sale.